esl/MongooseIM/doc/advanced-configuration/listen.md

 **Note:** Many S2S options are configured in the `s2s` section of the configuration file and they apply to both incoming and outgoing connections.

 #### `listen.s2s.shaper`
-* **Syntax:** string, name of the shaper rule
+* **Syntax:** string, name of the shaper rule or `"none"`
-* **Default:** `"none"`
+* **Default:** `"none"` - no shaper
 * **Example:** `shaper = "s2s_shaper"`

-The access rule that determines what traffic shaper is used to limit the incoming XMPP traffic to prevent the server from being flooded with incoming data.
-The access rule referenced here needs to be defined in the `access` config section.
+Name of the rule that determines what traffic shaper is used to limit the incoming XMPP traffic to prevent the server from being flooded with incoming data.
+The rule referenced here needs to be defined in the `access` config section and it should return the shaper name or the value `"none"`.

 ### TLS options for S2S